miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 ![](https://github.com/miguelperezenciso/CTGAcourse/blob/master/Chapter1_Background/Screenshot%20from%202019-12-18%2013-44-59.png)
 # Background
-In this chapter, we go over basic concepts in Population Genetics and in Statistics that are useful for grasping the subleties of CTGA.
+In this chapter, we go over basic concepts in Population Genetics, Statistics and Bionformatics that are useful for grasping the subleties of CTGA.

+# 1. Population Genetics

 Some popular R packages for population genetics Population genetics in R